kcroker/dpsprep/README.md

 The easiest way to obtain this package is to clone the repository.

 The tool depends on several Python libraries, which can easily be installed via `poetry`.

-There is a hard dependency on `djvulibre` (via `python-djvulibre`) and optional dependencies on `libtiff` and `libjpeg` for good bitonal and multitotal (RGB or grayscale) compression, correspondingly.
+The only hard prerequisite is `djvulibre`.
+Optional prerequisites are `libtiff` and `libjpeg` (or `libjpeg-turbo`), which are used for good bitonal and multitotal (RGB or grayscale) compression, correspondingly.
+The former depends on the latter, so installing `libtiff` will likely install both.
+For details on how they can be installed, see the GitHub Actions [workflow](./.github/workflows/test.yml) and the [dpsprep-git](https://aur.archlinux.org/packages/dpsprep-git) package for Arch Linux.

+Note that Windows support requires 64-bit `djvulibre`, and they only officially distribute 32-bit Windows packages.
+If you manage to build it yourself, then `dpsprep` will likely work on Windows.

 Once inside the cloned repository, the environment for the program can be set up as follows: